Semester in France Program (French Minors Only)

 Students must be full-time undergraduates with junior or senior status, holding a cumulative GPA of 3.0 or higher to apply.

 Because students remain enrolled at George Fox University while participating in the program, academic credit is awarded by George Fox.
 Students will typically take 16 credit hours.
-Students will be required to submit a two-page summary of their experience to the director of overseas study upon their return.
+Students will be required to attend two pre-departure meetings, complete an online course evaluation, and attend a re-entry meeting upon their return.
+Students must see the transfer credit specialist in the Registrars office BEFORE they begin their semester off-campus.

 Students will read two books from a recommended reading list as cultural preparation for the trip.